dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 - Logs sent to LangSmith
 - AI Model: OpenAI GPT4 Turbo.
 Vector size: 3072.

 At the begining of the Jupyter notebook: see code to scrap web pages content given a list of URLs and the CSS class to scrap.
 Is added in the JSON item: the page url (url field), the page metadata (opengraph from Facebook) (metadata field), the text of the page (text field).
+For Wikimedia Commons, you can crowl and scrape the pages of a category.

 Frameworks and tools: